forknoteTeam/forknote/README.md

 c) transfer 0 Ftwkidoisij 10 -p 475iuoj Ftwieojfso 30 -p 7364rjfuiei-f .1
 * will transfer 10 coins to address Ftwkidoisij with ID 475iuoj and 30 coins to Ftwieojfso

+10. Solo mining using CPU
+* miner --daemon-address localhost:43302 --address yourwalletaddresshere --threads 4 --log-level 5
+* --threads 4 (max number of CPUs to use)
+* --log-level 5 (can be set 1-5)

 ```
 Always close both simplewallet and daemon using "exit" command